CISA – Community Involved In Sustaining Agriculture

 You (or a proxy, if you are unable to call for health reasons) must notify your supervisor before using sick time, except in the event of an emergency.
 If you are going to be late or absent due to illness, your supervisor should be notified as soon as possible, no later than 7am on that workday.
 You should communicate directly with your supervisor via phone, email, or text; communicating with another employee is not sufficient.
 If you miss more than three consecutive workdays we may ask you for a doctor’s note or other documentation of your illness.

 This section should outline employees’ rights to family and medical leave, it should explain the permissible uses of family and medical leave, and it should lay out your farm’s expectations of employees with regard to when and how they should notify you of upcoming non-emergency leave.
 In Massachusetts there is a new paid family and medical leave law.
-Under this state law, employees’ rights to family and medical leave will increase significantly in January 2021, so you should make sure to update this section of your employee manual before your 2021 season begins.
-This new law and other laws pertaining to family and medical leave are described below.
+Under this state law, employees’ rights to family and medical leave increased significantly in 2021 - this new law and other laws pertaining to family and medical leave are described below.

-In addition, state legislation was passed in 2018 to implement a state-run, paid, job-protected family and medical leave program in Massachusetts.
-Starting January of 2021, eligible employees* will be eligible to take up to 12 weeks of paid family leave and/or 20 weeks of medical leave, up to a maximum of 26 weeks total per year.
+Under Massachusetts’ new paid, job-protected family and medical leave program, eligible employees* may take up to 12 weeks of paid family leave and/or 20 weeks of medical leave, up to a maximum of 26 weeks total, per year.
 This leave can be used to:

 All employers in Massachusetts are required to provide written notification to their employees, in the employees’ primary language, explaining their paid family and medical leave benefits and contributions.
 This notice must be issued to all existing employees, and to new employees within 30 days of their first day of employment.
 Be sure to use one of the employer notice forms at this link to ensure compliance.
 You may choose to provide the notice to employees as part of your employee manual, or separately; either way, you should have your employees sign and give you a separate acknowledgement of having received the notice.